VBS 2019 Kids’ & Volunteer Registration

 To see how you can invest in the eternity of the kids who will attend VBS, and to register as a volunteer, please click HERE to see where you can register to help.

-If you have any questions, please contact Terilyn Brown at firstname.lastname@example.org.
+If you have any questions about registering your child or as a volunteer, please contact Terilyn Brown at firstname.lastname@example.org.

 Take a look below to get an idea of what the week is like:

 Winter Camp for our 4th-6th graders was January 4-6, 2019!
 Our theme, from John 8:12, was Light of the World: “Again Jesus spoke to them, saying, ‘I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life.'”
 We learned that we didn’t have to walk too far from our cabins at Thousand Pines at night to get where it was really dark—probably darker than it is at home.
 In the same way, we don’t have to walk too far from God to be in another kind of darkness: the kind that keeps us separated from Him—forever.
 All it takes is one sin against God.
 Just one.
 Talking back to our parents.
 Sneaking cookies from the kitchen cabinet after we’ve been told we can’t have any.
 Just one sin and we are separated from God, in darkness, forever.
 And we’ve all sinned.
 Today.
 Maybe even in the last few minutes.
 Seriously bad news, right?
 For sure.
 But there is good news.
 At camp we learned why, like it teaches in John 8:12, that Jesus is The Light of the World who takes away the darkness.